Do I need a doctor’s referral?

-We are located in an old historic building, which unfortunately means it is not in alignment with the new accessibility building standards.
-We have 2 steps at the front door, and no ramp.
-Once inside the doors, there is an elevator to bring you to our office on the 3rd floor.
-Our building is accessible for most people who are able to walk with walker/cane/mobility device etc. Due to the inaccessibility for clients who use a wheelchair, I am open to having appointments via telephone, so please give us a call or send us an email and we will do our best to accommodate.
+We are located in an old historic building on Whyte Avenue called the Dominion Hotel.
+There are 2 steps at the front door on the front.
+Once inside the doors, there is a hallway and an elevator to bring you to our office on the 3rd floor.
+Our building is accessible for most people who are able to walk with walker/cane/mobility device etc. If you are wheelchair bound we will work with you to bring you in the back of the building where there is a ramp.

 What is the parking situation like by your office?

-There is metered parking directly in front of the building, several impark lots within 1-2 blocks, and free parking within the residential areas approximately 2 blocks from my office.
-There are bus stops throughout Whyte Ave if you would rather bus and not have to park.
+There is City of Edmonton metered parking directly in front of the building, several private parking lots within 1-2 blocks, and free parking within the residential areas approximately 2 blocks from our office.
+There are bus stops throughout the local area if you would rather bus and not have to park.

 What if I miss my appointment or have to cancel it?